 Prerequisites

-Rocket.Chat must be running on http://localhost:3000.
+Rocket.Chat should now be running locally on http://localhost:3000

 Get an SSL certificate from Let's Encrypt